-Due to avoiding the wait for early break test results, Maury estimates that with the use of SmartRock sensors, his team was able to save 3 to 4 months on the entirety of the project.
+By avoiding the wait for early break test results, Maury estimates that the SmartRock sensors saved his team 3 to 4 months on the entirety of the project.

 Photo Credit: Gilchrist Construction Company